Storm (Marvel Comics): 2000s: X-Treme X-Men and marriage to Black Panther

-In X-Treme X-Men, conceived by a newly reinstated Chris Claremont in July 2001, Storm was written as the leader of this team, and the central character of the book, until its end in issue #46 (June 2004).
+Chris Claremont returned to the character in his title X-Treme X-Men, beginning in July 2001.
+Storm was written as the leader of this team, and the central character of the book, until its end in issue #46 (June 2004).
+Salvador Larocca was the primary artist.
+Alongside Storm, other members included Rogue, Gambit, and Bishop.
 During this time, Storm enjoys a brief flirtation with younger fellow X-Man Slipstream and is kidnapped by the intergalactic warlord Khan.
 In the series, Storm also becomes the leader of the X-Treme Sanctions Executive, a special police task force of mutants policing mutants given worldwide authority.